pcaston/OpenPeerPower.github.io/source/_docs/configuration/splitting_configuration.markdown

   customize: !include customize.yaml
 ```

 Note that each line after `homeassistant:` is indented two (2) spaces.
-Since the configuration files in Home Assistant are based on the YAML language, indentation and spacing are important.
+Since the configuration files in Open Peer Power are based on the YAML language, indentation and spacing are important.
 Also note that seemingly strange entry under `customize:`.

-`!include filename.yaml` is the statement that tells Home Assistant to insert the contents of `filename.yaml` at that point.
+`!include filename.yaml` is the statement that tells Open Peer Power to insert the contents of `filename.yaml` at that point.
 This is how we are going to break a monolithic and hard to read file (when it gets big) into more manageable chunks.

 Now before we start splitting out the different components, let's look at the other integrations (in our example) that will stay in the base file: